 Identifier: SC 00035

 Scope and Contents This collection consists of two ledgers belonging to Joseph C. Farrar, a doctor in Mecklenburg County, Virginia.
 The first ledger includes accounts from 1848-1849 while the second ledger includes accounts from 1856-1861.
 The ledgers contain lists of patients, treatments and prices, and expenditures, as well as entries for treated slaves and "free persons of color."
-The ledgers were sometimes used for other purposes as well, such as recording observations of the weather or copying poems.
+The 1856-1861 ledger was partially used by an unknown prior owner in 1852-1853, most likely Dr. Farrar's niece.
+Her...

 Identifier: 01/Mss.
 39.2 Man3a